 A Golden Globe and Emmy Award-winning Hollywood producer with deep roots in China, Janet Yang has worked with some of the most formidable directors and actors in the world.
 She came to prominence through her collaboration with Steven Spielberg on Empire of the Sun (Warner Bros).
 That was followed by a long partnership with multiple Academy Award-winner Oliver Stone—where she served as Executive Producer on the iconic The Joy Luck Club (Disney), and as a Producer on the Golden Globe-winning The People vs. Larry Flynt (Columbia Pictures).

-She is currently in production on an animated feature based on her original story inspired by the Chinese moon goddess.
+Her most recent project, Over The Moon, is an animated feature based on her original story inspired by the Chinese moon goddess.
 Iconic animator Glen Keane directs the movie for Netflix and Pearl Studios.

 Among her many other credits are: the Sundance award-winning Dark Matterwith Meryl Streep and Chinese star, Liu Ye; The Weight of Water (Lions Gate) directed by Academy Award winner Kathryn Bigelow; Fox’s High Crimes with Morgan Freeman; a Chinese adaptation of the acclaimed Disney franchise High School Musical; and cult favorites Zero Effect, by Jake Kasdan, and Shanghai Calling with China Film Group.

 Yang has been named one of the “50 Most Powerful Women in Hollywood” by the Hollywood Reporter.